 Often, these days, I wonder if she is more real than I am.
 She is certainly very demanding.

 What similarities do you and Gail Carriger share?

 Well, to give my friends credence, we really are the same person, so . . . all of them.
 It’s only that some qualities and quirks she has in moderation and I have in spades and the others are vice versa.

 What direction do you see Gail Carriger’s career taking?

-Are there any plans for you to write as yourself, or using any other aliases?
+Are there any plans for you to write using any other aliases?

 GAIL THE ARCHAEOLOGIST & WORLD TRAVELER